A new polynomial criterion for periodic knots: Limitations

 \section{Limitations}

-Recall that periodicity criteria~\ref{item:Przytycki-Traczyk-criterion} and~\ref{item:Kh-criterion} do not work for periods \(2\), \(3\) and \(4\).
-As it turns out, the periodicity criterion from Corollary~\ref{cor:JoThm} shares a similar limitation, i.e., it does not work for periods \(2\) and \(3\).
+Recall that periodicity criteria~\ref{item:Przytycki-Traczyk-criterion} and~\ref{item:Kh-criterion} do not provide any information for periods \(2\), \(3\) and \(4\).
+Unfortunately, the periodicity criterion from Corollary~\ref{cor:JoThm} has a similar limitation, i.e., it does not work for periods \(2\) and \(3\).
 The goal of this section is to give a proof of this fact.